meghdadFar/wordview/README.rst

 plots, and distributions.
 It enables a rapid understanding of the underlying patterns present in your dataset.
 You can see, for instance, what languages were used in your corpus, the average document lengths (in terms of tokens), how many documents and words are in your corpus, various part-of-speech tags, and more.
-You can also look at different distributions, plots, and word clouds to gain valuable insights into your corpus.
+You can also look at different distributions, plots, and word clouds to gain valuable insights into your text corpus.
 Worldview uses Plotly interactive plots, with many intriguing features such as zooming, panning, selection, hovering, and screenshots.